1864–65 United States Senate elections: Maryland (1865 special)

 Thomas Holliday Hicks died, and John Creswell was appointed to his seat.
 He then won election to finish the rest of the term by an unknown margin of votes, for the Class 3 seat.

 West Virginia

 Incumbent Waitman T. Willey was re-elected by the legislature to his first full term as United States Senator, with Willey being elected as a Republican.
 Willey would serve his term until 1871.

+Willey was the only candidate to be formally nominated, though attempted nominations were made of Archibald Campbell and House Speaker Lee Roy Kramer.
+Campbell's nomination was promptly withdrawn, and Kramer declined his.